-The public is entitled to expect the highest standards of conduct from all employees who work for district councils and this Code has been developed in line with best practice, existing legislation and the following guidance.
+The public is entitled to expect the highest standards of conduct from all employees who work for local government and this Code has been developed in line with best practice, existing legislation and the following guidance.

-The provisions of this Code apply to all staff employed by councils in Northern Ireland and the Local Government Staff Commission (NI) in the performance of their duties on a day-to-day basis including any additional offices to which they may be appointed in their capacity as a district council employee (see Appendix 1, page 18 for a definition of 'employee'/'member of staff').
+The provisions of this Code apply to all staff employed by councils in Northern Ireland, arc21 and the Local Government Staff Commission for NI in the performance of their duties on a day-to-day basis including any additional offices to which they may be appointed in their capacity as a local government employee (see Appendix 1, page 162 for a definition of employee/member of staff).